ivanvanderbyl/ivanvanderbyl.github.com/_posts/2011-05-28-bootstrapping-chef-with-babushka.md

     Where should I put the config file? [~/.chef/knife.rb] Please enter the chef server URL: [http://localhost:4000] http://chef.example.com:4000

-Now, enter your client name, exactly as you did when running knife client create above:
+Now, enter your client name, exactly as you did when running `'external admin client.registered'` above:

     Please enter an existing username or clientname for the API: [my-username] my-username